 The most popular attachment method is the Pressure Sensitive Adhesive (PSA).
 Standard PSA are non conductive and are dimensioned to not cover the entire gasket surface to ensure direct electrical contact.
 The constraints applied on the adhesive vary in large proportions depending on the type of application.
 There are limited constraints for static applications because the adhesive is just there to hold the gasket the time before it will be compressed.
 At the contrary, for dynamic applications, constraints increase and especially when forces are exerted in the horizontal axis (for ex. during blade or module insertion) which tends to push the gasket.
-Schlegel Electronic Materials has selected 3M acrylic based adhesives with high shear strength values* to guarantee adhesions even in the most challenging dynamic applications.
+Schlegel Electronic Materials, Inc. has selected 3M acrylic based adhesives with high shear strength values* to guarantee adhesions even in the most challenging dynamic applications.

 * To ensure the maximum bond strength from the adhesive, please follow the taping procedure.